saicheong/valip/README.md

 ## License

-Copyright © 2012 James Reeves
+Copyright © 2012-2017 James Reeves and Chas Emerick

 Distributed under the Eclipse Public License, the same as Clojure.